How to Have Impressive Extracurriculars When You’re Busy

 Taproot

-Another favorite way to build impactful MBA extracurricular activities — slightly more involved, but offering greater leadership opportunities if you have the time — is the Taproot Foundation.
+Another excellent resource for developing impactful MBA extracurricular activities is the Taproot Foundation.
 Like Catchafire, Taproot matches volunteers with specific professional experience to nonprofits in need of support.

 Once you’ve identified the right extracurricular opportunities, make sure you know how to present them effectively.
 For tips on highlighting these experiences in your materials, check out our article on how to make your resume MBA-ready.